phatcher/wikiexport/README.md

 ### Appendices

-The markdown we output is typically an intermediate format on the way to a Word or PDF document which can provide formatting etc, but one issue is what to do with appendicies such as the bibliography or glossary.
+The markdown we output is typically an intermediate format on the way to a Word or PDF document which can provide formatting etc, but one issue is what to do with appendices such as the bibliography or glossary.

 There are a couple of obvious options:

 1. Just treat them as H1 section headings
-1. Denote them as appendicies in some way
+1. Denote them as appendices in some way

 For option 1, it is simple as there is no special processing required and the resulting markdown can be converted easily, but for option 2 it is a bit more tricky.

-If your appendix is named say "Appendix - Bibliography" and we take that directly into the unified markdown, we will generate "# Appendix - Bibilography" and end up with something like "10 Appendix - Bibliography" in the Word document.
+If your appendix is named say "Appendix - Bibliography" and we take that directly into the unified markdown, we will generate "# Appendix - Bibliography" and end up with something like "10 Appendix - Bibliography" in the Word document.
 However, we can take advantage of a technique to treat higher heading formats in Word as appendix numbers.

-With this option we treat H6 by default as the first appendix level and our "Appendix - Bibliography" will generate "###### Bibilography" which will result in "Appendix A Bibliography" in Word, dependent on your style formatting.
+With this option we treat H6 by default as the first appendix level and our "Appendix - Bibliography" will generate "###### Bibliography" which will result in "Appendix A Bibliography" in Word, dependent on your style formatting.

 ## Build pipelines